sharmaeklavya2/blog-source/content/posts/dream1.md

 even though the form was completely black-and-white.
 I troubleshooted the printer while Putin patiently waited behind me.

 Disclaimer: I'm not a Putin fan.
-I'm not keenly interested in Russian politics.
+I'm not interested in or aware of Russian politics.
 Then why was Putin in my dreams?
 I have no idea.

 # Part 2